 One of the most impressive features of modern meditation is its use as an adjunct to psychotherapy.
 In my work as a clinical psychologist, I have been using my CSM form of meditation in this manner for over 25 years with clients and groups, and have obtained outstanding results from this combination.

 I have written a book devoted largely to the manner in which a simple form of meditation can contribute to the emotional health of those using it and in in this book I present a host of examples taken from clinical practice where this has been the case – some truly fascinating stories are in there.
-This book is not only a popular compendium of unusual meditation information but is also being used as an instructional text by many psychotherapists throughout the world who seek to increase the effectiveness of psychotherapy so that they can help people on an even more profound level (see The Book of Meditation — formally entitled Freedom in Meditation).
+This book is not only a popular compendium of unusual meditation information but is also being used as an instructional text by many psychotherapists throughout the world who seek to increase the effectiveness of psychotherapy so that they can help people on an even more profound level (see Freedom in Meditation — formally entitled The Book of Meditation).

 Another combination of techniques that has yielded dramatic effects for those who use it is a strategic blend of modern meditation and the powerful self-help method known as EFT/tapping (see What Is EFT?).
 I have written in another section of this site about the major contribution that meditation can make to EFT practice but it also works the other way around .
 EFT can target specific problems in a person’s life at the same time that meditation handles that person’s global response to life in general.